CD10 Core: Combat

 Grappling and locking

 In combat it may sometimes be beneficial to attempt to grab someone to stop them from running or acting.
 A grapple is performed as an attack action in melee combat (close or lower, if advanced combat is used) and is an opposed check with Brawl (or equivalent skill).
 If you win the check, you have grappled the opponent.
 If the opponent also fails his defense, you have managed a great grip on the target.
-The grip is retained in following turns and does not change, unless the grappled target manages to struggle.
+The grip is retained in following rounds and does not change, unless the grappled target manages to struggle.
 See escape.

 A successful grapple, of any level, prevents the person from moving, but they're free to take any other action that does not involve moving, or using the grappled body part.
 Generally grapples happen on arms or clothes, but the Keeper is free to determine which body part has been grappled.
 A player may aim to grapple a particular bodypart at a disadvantage of the Keeper's discretion.
 If the grapple is on the weapon arm, the person may not attack with that arm.

 Escaping a grapple is done in another check, but modified by the grip strength.
 A great grip means that that grappled target must roll against +3 DC to escape the grapple.
-A character can attempt to escape a grapple once per turn, and both characters involved in the grapple each make a check.
+A character can attempt to escape a grapple once per round, and both characters involved in the grapple each make a check.
 Grip strength can change here, provided the grappler wins and the grappled target also succeeds their check, but with less Excess.
 Then the grip turns into a normal grip.